jmg-duarte/btc-handshake/README.md

 2024-02-22T19:27:33.077506Z  INFO btc_handshake: finished with 5 SUCCESS & 20 FAILED
 ```

-As we can see, some clients will skip the `verack` by sending an empty buffer (marked by `server skipped verack message`).
+As we can see, some clients will skip the `verack` by sending an empty buffer (marked by `server skipped verack message`),
 other clients will ignore the `verack` and start sending other messagess straight away.

 ### DNS Seeds